jxbbb/ADAPT/README.md

 We only support Linux with NVIDIA GPUs.
 We test on Ubuntu 18.04 and V100 cards.
 We use mixed-precision training hence GPUs with Tensor Cores are recommended.
 Our scripts require the user to have the [docker group membership](https://docs.docker.com/install/linux/linux-postinstall/) so that docker commands can be run without sudo.

+Then download codes and files for caption evaluation in [Google Drive](https://drive.google.com/drive/folders/1LLoEyIZ2BZzTP_h93z93QAhO0Hq5_K9r?usp=share_link) and put it under `src/evalcap`

 ## Dataset Preparation